dhis2/training-docs/content/general_guidance/capacity_building_considerations.md

 You may want to start this process by deciding how you will actually deliver your learning solution.
 This will affect some of the design principles behind the generation of the materials themselves.
 For example, if performing an online training, sessions may need to be shorter and more detailed guidance may need to be provided to the learner when compared to the in-person environment.

-You can review a breakdown of methods you might want to asses for your design in Figure 3.
+You can review a breakdown of methods you might want to asses for your design in **Figure 3**.

 ![delivery_methods_diagram](resources/images/learning_delivery_methods_diagram.png)